vikfroberg/cv/README.md

 - Used technologies like Drupal, React, Solr, Symfony, Varnish, SASS amongst many others.
 - Contributed open source work for the Drupal community.
 - Architectured personalized newsfeeds using event sourcing for Volvo CE's inovation platform.
-- Kodamera has a strong beleif in agile development and we used it exclusivly in every project.
+- Kodamera has a strong belief in agile development, we used it exclusively in every project.

 ### Freelance
 *November 2008 - December 2009*